I think you’ll agree with me when I say…

 Your adviser must also have taken special qualifications to become an equity release consultant, and if you’re unsure that he/she is qualified, the Equity Release Council has a member’s directory on its website where you can confirm this.

-Since you repay equity release plans (plus the interest) when your plan provider sells your home, it means that you won’t be able to leave your whole estate as an inheritance.
+Since you repay equity release plans (plus the interest) when your plan provider sells your home, it means your whole estate will not be an inheritance.

 However, if there’s anything left over after everything’s been paid off, that can go to your heirs (as per your will).